jurassicLizard/.github/profile/README.md

 # Repos of JurassicLizard

-> ⚠️ Work no longer takes place on github .
-All repositories are in the process of being moved to [jurassicLizard's GitLab space](https://gitlab.com/users/jurassicLizard/projects)
+⚠️ Important Notice: Work no longer takes place on GitHub.

-> All current projects on github will be gradually set as public archives or deleted and any further work will be achieved on GitLab exclusively henceforth
+All repositories are currently being migrated to [jurassicLizard's GitLab space](https://gitlab.com/users/jurassicLizard/projects).
+Existing projects on GitHub will gradually be either archived as public read-only repositories or deleted.

+Going forward, all development and collaboration will take place exclusively on GitLab.